 - Harassment of any kind is not acceptable at Florida College.
 Harassment is defined as any physical or verbal abuse that is offensive to the recipient.
 Sexual harassment is any physical, verbal, and/or graphic sexual advance, request for sexual favors, or other sexually-oriented conduct which is offensive or objectionable to the recipient.
 Racial harassment includes racial slurs, offensive or derogatory remarks about a person's race or color, or the display of racially offensive symbols.
-"Appendix B" of the handbook includes a full statement of the Florida College harassment policy. - Any student who feels that he or she has been subjected to harassment, whether from a student or employee, should report the matter to the Dean of Students.
+Appendix B of the handbook includes a full statement of the Florida College harassment policy. - Activities that violate the privacy of fellow students, whether consensual or nonconsensual, including taking, sharing, and/ or possession of images in a less than fully dressed state or in an otherwise compromising situation, are prohibited and subject to disciplinary action. - Any student who feels that he or she has been subjected to sexual harassment should report using ones of the avenues specified in Appendix B. Any student who feels that he or she has been subject to toher forms of harassment should report the matter to the Dean of Students.